Student Life at Bangor University

 An on-going multi-million pound investment programme has already resulted in new student residences, a new Students' Union nightclub and new academic facilities.
 The University's sports centre is also undergoing redevelopment, including the opening of a new sports dome and a two storey gym.

-The Pontio Centre- which will open in late 2014 - will be a major social hub for students as well as an internationally significant centre for learning, innovation and the performing arts.
+The Pontio Centre will be a major social hub for students as well as an internationally significant centre for learning, innovation and the performing arts.
 In addition to being a new home for our Students' Union, it will include a theatre, studio theatre, cinema, lecture theatres, exhibition spaces, bar and café.

 A new development of 600 rooms will open on this site in 2015, with a range of accommodation including studio apartments and townhouses, a café bar, shop, laundrette, common rooms and sports and fitness facilities.